 From Small Beginnings…Come Great Things: Prenatal Classes Scheduled

 Congratulations on becoming a parent.
-It is a very joyous and exciting journey, but at the same time, you may feel a little nervous about what to expect.
+It is a very joyous and exciting journey, but at the same time, you may feel nervous about what to expect.
 At Manning Regional Healthcare Center, we want to help you through the labor and delivery process by offering prenatal classes to help you prepare for your new arrival.
 Our classes are held on Saturdays from 8 a.m. to 1 p.m. on the following dates.

-During the class, we spend time discussing a wide variety of topics: from what to pack for the hospital; when to come to the hospital; what to expect during labor; and how to take care of yourself and your new baby after delivery.
+During the class, we spend time discussing a wide variety of topics: from what to pack for the hospital, when to come to the hospital, what to expect during labor and how to take care of yourself and your new baby after delivery.

 Snacks and beverages are provided, along with samples and handouts with helpful information for you to take home.
 The cost for the class is $25 per couple.
 We look forward to seeing you there.